bronson/invoicing/README.md

 So there I was, months into a contract without having recorded any hours...
 I had notes scribbled, emails sent, and commits committed, but it was going to take days to assemble all this into an invoice.
-In a relaxed panic, I whipped up some scripts to crunch it down and produce a calendar of what I had done and when.
-It somewhat worked so I named it "NSA Me".
+I whipped up some scripts to crunch the data down and produce a calendar of what I had done and when.
+It worked, and reconciled the metadata trail I had left behind, so it was called "NSA Me".

-Then things then started growing really poorly.
-I got tired of copying from tables of \t-formatted numbers, so I added CSV output.
+Then things then started growing poorly.
+I got tired of copying from tables of \t-formatted numbers so I added CSV output.
 Then HTML output.
-Then I formatted the HTML so it kind of paginates...
-Eventually a clumsy invoicing batch system started to be recognizable.
+Then I formatted the HTML so it kind of paginates.
+A clumsy invoicing batch system started to become recognizable.

 Yesterday, some friends asked how I invoice while freelancing.
 Well, this is how.
 And now it's on github.
 May you all suffer.